 This post has taken a while because, while it’s good to write a review fresh, some films demand that you sit with them for a bit to let the dust of your new post-that-film life settle.
 Such a film was ‘Room’.

-‘Room’, based on the novel by Emma Donoghue, follows the story of ‘Ma’, a girl held captive by a man who repeatedly rapes her, eventually resulting in the birth of her son Jack.
-Ma, played by Brie Larson, decides to tell Jack, Jacob Tremblay, that the room in which they live is the whole world, a story he believes until he is five and they filly escape together.
+Based on the novel by Emma Donoghue, follows the story of ‘Ma’, a girl held captive by a man who repeatedly rapes her, eventually resulting in the birth of her son Jack.
+Ma, Brie Larson, lets Jack, Jacob Tremblay, grow up believing the room in which they live is the whole world, a story he believes until he is five and they filly escape together.

 Lenny Abrahamson, who previously directed ‘Frank’, clearly has an amazing way of working with actors to reveal a total honesty in their performances.
 ‘Room’ could have been so many things; Cheesy, graphic, cliche.
 Yet Abrahamson did not play up to any of these Oscar bait tactics instead bringing us a beautifully created spaces and truly perfectly paced, emotive performances.